onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_Prefetch.md

 anotherImageView.kf.setImage(with: urls[1])
 ```

-### Prefetch Images for Table View or Collection View
+### Prefetch images for table view or collection view

-From iOS 10, Apple introduced a cell prefetching behavior.
-It could work seamlessly with Kingfisher's `ImagePrefetcher`.
+Starting with iOS 10, Apple introduced cell prefetching behavior, which can seamlessly integrate with Kingfisher's
+``ImagePrefetcher``.

 ```swift
 override func viewDidLoad() {